 How do I know if my plant is ready to be repotted?

-If you see one or a combination of these signs, you'll know it's time to repot:
+If you see a combination of these signs, it's a good indication that it's time to re-pot:

 - Roots are growing through the drainage hole at the bottom of the growing pot